rabbityl/DeformationPyramid/README.md

 ### Requirements

 The code tested on python=3.8.10, pytorch=1.9.0 with the following packages:
-- pytorch3d
-- open3d
-- opencv-python
-- tqdm
-- mayavi
-- easydict
+- pytorch3d, open3d, opencv-python, tqdm, mayavi, easydict